checkstyle/checkstyle/docs/BEGINNING_DEVELOPMENT.md

   `>>>>>>>` markers and make the necessary changes to the code.
 - Run `git add .` to stage the changes.
 - Run `git rebase --continue` to continue the rebase process.
-- Run `mvn clean verify` to ensure that your changes have not broken the build and that all tests are still passing.
+- Run `mvnw clean verify` to ensure that your changes have not broken the build and that all tests are still passing.
 - Run `git push origin issue-1234 --force` to push your changes to your forked repository.